brodieG/r2c/README.md

 To summarize:

-> `{r2c}` let's you create complex statistics from simple building blocks, using
+> `{r2c}` allows you to create complex statistics from simple building blocks
-> R syntax and semantics, and let's you run them as fast as if you had written
+> with R syntax and semantics, and to iterate them as fast as if you had written
 > them in a statically compiled language yourself.

 ## Interlude - On Sorting